simhayn/Alzheimer-Detection/Readme.md

 In this project I explored the 🧠 Alzheimers disease dataset downloaded from Kaggle.com Main steps:

 - **Exploratory Data Analysis** (EDA): Visualize features' relationships and distributions.
+Check some statistics.
 - **Data Preprocessing**: Scale the cumulative features.
+Covert categorical features to binary.
-- **Model Training**: Train some models on the preprocessed data. *(Models: SVM, Log.
-Regression, Rand.
-Forest, GBoost, Naive Bayes, XGBoost with Randomized searchCV, Neural Networks)*
+- **Model Training**: Train some models on the preprocessed data *(Models: SVM, Logistic Regression, Random Forest, GBoost, Naive Bayes, XGBoost with Random searchCV, Neural Networks).* Select 10 features with higher importance to improve the models.
+Plot the Neural Networks' validation graph.
 - **Model Evaluation**: Evaluate the models' performances.

 Hope you enjoy this project!